-A loud AC is a classic sign that something needs to be taken care of, but it takes an experienced technician to know for sure what is causing the problem.
+A loud AC is a classic sign that something needs to be taken care of, but it takes an experienced technician to know what is causing the problem.

-Even if your AC quiets down after a few minutes it’s still a good idea to have it looked at.
-After all, that loud start-up noise means, if nothing else, that your unit is working much harder than normal to get started, which means it’s using more electricity every time it kicks on.
+Even if your AC quiets down after a few minutes, it’s still a good idea to have it looked at.
+After all, that loud start-up noise means, if nothing else, that your unit is working much harder than usual to get started, which means it’s using more electricity every time it kicks on.

 Your Air Quality Has Decreased

-More dust and debris in the air in your home can come from a lot of different sources.
-Especially if you live in a metro area with variable air quality it can be difficult to know what is causing it.
+More dust and debris in the air in your home can come from many different sources.
+But, especially if you live in a metro area with variable air quality, it can be challenging to know what is causing it.

 However, if you’re noticing consistently low air quality at home, especially in the summer, your air conditioner may be contributing to the problem.

 Even if your air conditioner turns out not to be the problem, your technician will most likely be able to recommend the next steps.
-Some will even help assess whether your ducts need cleaning or other common problems.
+Some will even help assess whether your ducts need cleaning or other joint issues.